HandsomeJeff/neo-python-workshop/part2_neopy.md

 ##### 3.1.1 Build Contract

 First, enter the command `config sc-events on`.
-Then try the command <br>`build smart-contracts/1-print.py test ff ff False False`.
+Then try the command <br>`build smart-contracts/1-print.py test ff ff False False False`.

 *If you get a "No such file or directory" error, try using the full path of 1-print.py*